SAMCG14/StarshipLaunchExpansion/README.md

 I'm working on this mod mainly by my own, so please be patient with updates, any suggestions or bug reports you can text me through discord: @SAMCG14#6374 or join my discord server: https://discord.gg/AQBSvm9mw9

-When Starship Launch Expansion Beta v0.3 is released, this mod will be founded on KSP forums and eventually on CKAN.

 # RECOMMENDED MODS:
 Recommended mods to install with Starship Launch Expansion:
 - Starship Expansion Project for Updated Starship and Super Heavy (Compatible with SLE)